dev-samiur/dev-samiur/README.md

-- 👋 I love programming, gaming and traveling.
-I'm an active open source contributor and I (sometimes) write blog posts.
-I have a passion for building excellent software that improves the lives of those around me.
+- 👋 I have a passion for building excellent software that improves the lives of those around me.

 - 💞️ My Expertise: